JameseyBoy615/My-Video-Games-List/README.md

 Users can create an account where they can then create custom created lists that they can add video games that they hae played to said lists.

+## Kown Issues

+- Entering a incorrect game title to your list causes the list to become unavialable to view

 ## Table of Contents

 - [Technologies Used](#technologiesused)